aws-samples/aws-serverless-workshops/MultiRegion/2_UI/README.md

 For time reasons we are not proving console instructions for this section.
 Do feel free to review the CloudFormation template to see what is being created.

-You can go ahead and deploy this template in the primary region using the `aws cloudformation deploy` CLI command as before.
+*From your Cloud9 CLI* go ahead and deploy this template in the primary region using the `aws cloudformation deploy` CLI command as before.

 For the Ireland region, the full command will look like: